In this post, you’ll find a downloadable one on one meeting template document along with some tips for an effective meeting.

 A good one-on-one meeting provides you and each of your employees with a regularly scheduled forum for the two of you to catch up, communicate, and follow up on ways to help each other grow personally and professionally.

-Check out our article, Essential Guide to One-on-One Meetings for First-Time Managers, for a deep-dive into 1:1 basics and additional resources.
+Check out our article, the essential guide to 1:1 meetings, for a deep-dive into 1:1 basics and additional resources.

 All About One-On-One Meetings